lunakoly/CashLegacy/README.md

 g++ $(SOURCES) -o out
 g++ main.cpp other.cpp -o out
 ```
 Operator `$` is applied to the next symbol.
-It's literaly
+It literaly
 disables grouping for the next substitution.
 ```
 echo The result of `test` in one line: --$<test>--